martinpihrt/OSPy/hardware_pcb/sensors_pcb_fw/docs/Details.md

 - Sensor communication = Wi-Fi / LAN is so far the only available option that works (there will be other types of communication in the future.
 For example using an RF signal - radio).
 - Dry contact input is = select the option whether we want to connect a pull-up resistor at the ESP32 input (then the sensor is connected between pin and gnd) or as a pull-down (then the sensor is connected between pin and VCC 3.3V. sensor connect a 1 KOhm resistor between ground and pin).
 - Motion input is = select the option whether we want to connect a pull-up resistor at the ESP32 input (then the sensor is connected between pin and gnd) or as a pull-down (then the sensor is connected between pin and VCC 3.3 V. I recommend at the same time with the sensor connect a 1 KOhm resistor between ground and pin).
+- Moisture probe = select the option for used moisture probes: DHT22 (AM2302, AM2321), DHT 21 (AM2301), DHT11 - used SDA pin GPIO33 (not used I2C bus) and SHT21 (HTU21D) used I2C bus.

 ### Sensor Settings - Finish
 - After setting all parameters, press the *Save* button and press the *Restart* button in the main menu.